JAORMX/deet.blog/content/posts/day-8-deet-gains-confidence.md

 * It was the first time Deet got interested in toys.
 * It was also the first time we had a small training session.
 * Deet started walking on her leash (not only laying by a bush).
-* Deet hanged out with us in the living room (and even took a nap there).
+* Deet hung out with us in the living room (and even took a nap there).

 ***

 Deet still has a teenager schedule, sleeping in the days and staying awake at night :D. So, in the morning, you can notice she's had an interesting adventure at night.

-{{<figure src="/images/20200711_074601.jpg" caption="Paws aiming at the ceiling, shoe laces in her mouth, and her nose outside of the crate" >}}
+{{<figure src="/images/20200711_074601.jpg" caption="Paws aiming at the ceiling, shoelaces in her mouth, and her nose outside of the crate" >}}

 {{< youtube Vkbhk2Jd7J0 >}}

 Given her activities at night, it was a little hard to convince her to go out of her safe place in the day.
-Around 5pm, our teenager finally started waking up!
+Around 5 pm, our teenager finally started waking up!
 So we thought it would be a good idea to bring her out to get some fresh air!
-Still, it's not going as smooth as we would hope.
+Still, it's not going as smoothly as we would hope.
 But we're getting there.

 {{< figure src="/images/20200711_183351.jpg" caption="Trying to convince Deet to go outside" >}}

 ### Finally at the park

-The beginning at the park is always tricky.
+In the beginning, at the park, it is always tricky.
 Since she's still quite afraid to get out in the beginning, we have to carry her outside.
 After that, all she wants to do is find a safe spot to wind down and feel better.

 {{< figure src="/images/img_20200711_184732.jpg" caption="Deet and Mirkka at the current _safe place_" >}}